 Loaded Twice Baked Potato Casserole

 Loaded Twice Baked Potato Casserole — Tender potatoes mixed with butter, cheese, sour cream, bacon, and green onions for the ultimate in LOADED baked potatoes!!
 AMAZING comfort food that’s irresistible!!
+Can be made with leftover mashed potatoes, too!

 Loaded Baked Potato Casserole